f-forcher/blog-posts/Polynomial Chaos.md

 \langle P_i, P_j\rangle _w\ := \int_D P_i(x)P_j(x)\,w(x)dx\ .
 ```

-The relevance of the density function will become clearer later once we approach the stochastic side of things, for now let's take this definition
+The relevance of the density function will become clearer later, once we approach the topic from the stochastic side.
+For now we will assume this definition
-as axiomatic, and look into the notion of *orthogonality* and *orthonormality*.
+as axiomatic, and look at how it relates to the important notions of *orthogonality* and *orthonormality*.

 An *orthogonal basis* is a basis where the inner product of two different basis vectors is zero.
 An *orthonormal basis*
 has the additional property that the norm $|| e_i ||$ of each basis vector, or equivalently $\langle e_i, e_i\rangle$, is equal to $1$.